10 ways to save big at farmer’s markets

 5. Find a great farmer

-These farmers offer their still perfectly good produce at a much lower cost.
+These farmers offer their still perfectly good products at a much lower cost.
 Always be friendly and polite when seeking deals.
 You get many more bees with honey.

 6. Be loyal